Income protection insurance

 The cost of income protection insurance is based on your gender, age, occupational category and your chosen waiting period and benefit period.

-See your relevant Insurance Guide for details on the cost of cover inculding how it’s calculated and when it’s deducted from your account.
-Your cover amount will increase automatically each year on 1 July by 5% to account for inflation.
-Fees will be based on the increased cover.
+See your relevant Insurance Guide and Fact sheet (if applicable to you) for details on the cost of cover including how it’s calculated and when it’s deducted from your account.

 Calculate your insurance costs

-See how much your income protection insurance costs and how making changes could affect the premiums you pay using our insurance calculator.
+See how much income protection insurance costs and how making changes could affect the fees you pay using our insurance calculator.

 Your occupation makes a difference to your cover